University of Texas at Dallas

-The University of Texas at Dallas (UTD or UT Dallas) is a public research university in Richardson, Texas.
-It is one of the largest public universities in the Dallas area and the northernmost institution of the University of Texas system.
+The University of Texas at Dallas (UTD or UT Dallas) is a public research university in Richardson, Texas, United States.
+It is the northernmost institution of the University of Texas System.
 It was initially founded in 1961 as a private research arm of Texas Instruments.

-The young university has been characterized by rapid growth in research output and its competitive undergraduate admissions policies since its inception.
-Less than 47 years after its founding, the Carnegie Foundation had classified the university as a doctoral research university with "Highest Research Activity"—faster than any other school in Texas.
-The university is associated with four Nobel Prizes and has members of the National Academy of Sciences and National Academy of Engineering on its faculty with the most notable research projects including the areas of Space Science, Bioengineering, Cybersecurity, Nanotechnology, and Behavioral and Brain Sciences.
+The university is classified among "R1: Doctoral Universities – Very high research activity".
+It is associated with four Nobel Prizes and has members of the National Academy of Sciences and National Academy of Engineering on its faculty with research projects including the areas of Space Science, Bioengineering, Cybersecurity, Nanotechnology, and Behavioral and Brain Sciences.
 UT Dallas offers more than 140 academic programs across its seven schools and hosts more than 50 research centers and institutes.

-The college has a Division III athletics program in the American Southwest Conference and fields 14 intercollegiate teams, including a nationally recognized co-ed varsity Esports program.
-Additionally, the university recruits worldwide for its Top 4 collegiate chess team.

 While the main campus is officially under the city jurisdiction of Richardson, one-third of it is within the borders of Dallas County.
-UTD also operates several locations in downtown Dallas - this includes the Crow Museum of Asian Art in the Arts District as well as multiple buildings in the Medical District next to UT Southwestern: the Center for BrainHealth, the Center for Vital Longevity, and the Callier Center for Communication Disorders.
+UTD also operates several locations in downtown Dallas – this includes the Crow Museum of Asian Art in the Arts District as well as multiple buildings in the Medical District next to UT Southwestern: the Center for BrainHealth, the Center for Vital Longevity, and the Callier Center for Communication Disorders.